vertelab/odootools/README.md

  cdb                       | change database
  cdo                       | change directory to Odoo core
  cdp                       | change directory to project
- odooaddons                | Updates addons_path with all project according to ODOOADDONS defined in odoo.tools odooadminpw               | view master password odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail
+ odooaddons                | Updates the addons_path with all project according to ODOOADDONS defined in odoo.tools.
+These are stored here: https://github.com/vertelab/odootools/blob/14.0/repos/ odooadminpw               | view master password odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail